Choke (sports): Experience and skill

 A study done by Klein Teeselink, Potter van Loon, Van den Assem and Van Dolder (2018) found that professional darts players are substantially less susceptible of choking than amateurs and youngsters.

 Choking and individual zone of optimal functioning

-According to the Individual Zones of Optimal Functioning theory (IZOF), proposed by Russian social and sport psychologist Yuri Hanin as an instance of the earlier-discovered Yerkes–Dodson effect, an individual's best performance is when their anxiety level is in a certain zone of optimal state of anxiety or affect.
+According to the Individual Zones of Optimal Functioning theory (IZOF), proposed by Russian social and sport psychologist Yuri Hanin as an instance of the earlier-discovered Yerkes–Dodson law, an individual's best performance is when their anxiety level is in a certain zone of optimal state of anxiety or affect.
 Too much or too little anxiety can lead to performance decrement.
 Determining athletes’ optimal prestart state anxiety level leads to achieving and maintaining that level throughout the performance.

 Choking can occur if the athlete is outside their anxiety zone.
 Programs such as IZOF help identify an athlete's anxiety zone creating a balance between arousal and somatic anxiety.
 Low arousal can lead to broad attention taking in irrelevant and relevant cues.
 High arousal can create low attention causing important cues being missed.